 - fresh thyme or fresh chopped parsley, for serving

-- Heat oil in a large sauté pan, set over medium heat.
+- Make the sauce: Heat oil in a large sauté pan, set over medium heat.
 Add the onions and cook for a few minutes, until translucent.
 Stir in garlic, just until fragrant.
-Toss in mushrooms, along with about 1/2 teaspoon salt.
+Toss in the mushrooms, along with about 1/2 teaspoon salt.
 Increase heat to medium-high and cook mushrooms, stirring occasionally, for about 10 minutes.
 Just until they release all of their water and become soft.

 - Preheat oven to 350°F (175°C).
 Bring a large pot of water to a boil.
 Add in the ravioli and cook for 2 minutes, just until it's softened but not fully cooked.
 Drain ravioli.